jamesfrh/ADProjectMobile/README.md

-# University-Stationery-Store-Mobile-Application
+# University-Stationery-Store-Web-Application
 Demo Video: https://www.youtube.com/watch?v=qlDOIUFhAQo&ab_channel=xroyable

 A University Stationery Store Mobile application which does:

-Handle requests and approvals for various university departments.
+1. Handle requests and approvals for various university departments.
-Collation and Disbursement of stationeries for the stationery store staff.
+2. Collation and Disbursement of stationeries for the stationery store staff.